-Note 3 - Other Christian denomination evidence is provided through a baptismal certificate or a completed SIF signed by the relevant Christian minister.
+Note 3 - Other faith evidence is provided through a dedication certificate or a completed SIF signed by the relevant faith leader.

 Note 4 - Definition of siblings.
 'Sibling' means a natural brother or sister, a half-brother or sister, a legally adopted brother/half-brother or sister/half-sister, a step brother or sister or other child living in the same household as part of the same family who, in any of these cases, will be living at the same address at the date of their application for a place.